CodeCavePro/monodevelop-wakatime/README.md

 4. On MonoDevelop/Xamarin Studio versions prior to 5.10 you might get an error message, just ignore it, it's a Mono.Addin bug, it has been already solved in latest releases.

-3. Enter your [api key](https://wakatime.com/settings#apikey) from [https://wakatime.com/settings#apikey](https://wakatime.com/settings#apikey), then press `Appy`.
+3. Enter your [api key](https://wakatime.com/settings#apikey) from [https://wakatime.com/settings#apikey](https://wakatime.com/settings#apikey), then click `Apply` button.
+If you don't get any error message click close the dialog ([#1 issue](https://github.com/salaros/monodevelop-wakatime/issues/1) I'm still trying to figure out how to close modal GTK# windows).

-4. Use Visual Studio like you normally do and your time will be tracked for you automatically.
+4. Use MonoDevelop/Xamarin Studio like you normally do and your time will be tracked for you automatically.

 5. Visit https://wakatime.com to see your logged time.